- 2 Bedrooms

 - Hotel resort

-This cavernous two-bedroom, two-bathroom oceanfront suite features a primary bedroom with king-size bed, TV, and deluxe bathroom.
+This roomy two-bedroom, two-bathroom oceanfront suite features a primary bedroom with king-size bed, TV, and deluxe bathroom.
 The second bedroom includes two queen-size beds and bathroom with a shower/tub combo.
 The suite offers a generous living room with a couch bed and balcony, as well as a full kitchen with a stove, microwave, dishwasher, dishware and silverware, and washer/dryer.

 About the Area